Maggie's Science Connection

 Picture

 Over 2 million individual species have been identified, but estimates suggest that there may be from 10 to 100 million species living at this time.
 Scientists also estimate that 99% of all organisms that ever lived on earth are now extinct.
 All organisms are thought to have descended from a single common ancestor that lived over 3.6 billion years ago (that's the earliest fossil evidence we have found for bacteria).
-Most species leave no fossil traces, however.
-And of those that do, most are never fossilized.
+However, most species leave no fossil traces.

 Picture